matthewmx86/Redmond97/README.md

 ```
 firefox, xfce4, xfce4-goodies, xfce4-whiskermenu-plugin (included with xfce4-goodies), gtk-nocsd, marco
 ```
-The theme has been designed for XFCE4 so the XFCE4 desktop environment is highly recommended but not required for the use of the GTK and Firefox themes.
-Support for MATE desktop ahas also been included in the theme.
+The theme has been designed for XFCE4 but it is not not required for the use of the GTK and Firefox themes.
+Support for MATE desktop has also been added.
-To get the titlebar gradients use a window manager such as marco which is included with MATE desktop.
+To get the gradient titlebars use a window manager that supports metacity-1 themes such as marco (included with MATE desktop).

 #### Redmond97 Theme Builder
 For the theme generator the following packages are also required: